Frequently asked questions

 A The piggies are micro-pigs, bred for their very small size compared to normal, adult pigs.
 Our piggies are three years old now and about the size of a small dog.
 They've grown out of the tiny piglet stage that's often featured on the internet.
 They reach adult size when they're around three years old.
 They'll never grow beyond knee height.

 Q What is their favourite thing to eat?

 A Fruit, veg and Cherios cereals.

 Q Can I buy food for the animals?

-A Yes, food for the animals can be purchased at the gift shop for 50p.
-We don't put large amounts of food in the containers so the animals remain interested in taking food from visitors throughout the day and don't get upset tummys.
+A Yes, food for the animals can be purchased at the gift shop for £1.
+(PLEASE NOTE DURING THE COVID 19 EPIDEMIC FOOD WILL ONLY BE AVAILABLE FOR PRE-PURCHASE ONLINE FOR COLLECTION WHEN YOU ARRIVE) We don't put large amounts of food in the containers so the animals remain interested in taking food from visitors throughout the day and don't get upset tummys.
 Limited food containers are prepared each day and the number per family is restricted so the animals don't make themselves sick!
 Purchase of the food containers is completely optional.
 Please don't bring your own food to feed the animals for the reasons outlined above.